Caltech-IPAC/firefly/docs/firefly-api-overview.md

  2. Define some divs in the html document where you will load the viewer widgets.
  3. Define `onFireflyLoaded()` function.
 When `firefly_loader.js` loads it will call this function.

 This is all best explained with a code example.
-This examples creates a div with id `myID`, loads firefly, and plots a fits fiIe in the `onFireflyLoaded` function.
+This examples creates a div with id `myID`, loads firefly, and plots a FITS file in the `onFireflyLoaded` function.

 ```html
 <!doctype html>